-The core features and functionality of learning management software (LMS) are related to the administration, tracking and use of digital training and education programs.
-Companies use a learning management system to help provide training and direction for employees — but these types of systems oftentimes have several other related uses, too.
-Learning management software can help companies improve on-boarding, recruit talent and analyze performance across departments.
-Here are some of the most popular and useful features that learning management software programs offer to businesses:
+The core features and requirements of learning management systems (LMS) are related to the administration, tracking and use of digital training and education programs.
+Companies use a learning management system to help provide training and direction for employees — but these types of systems often times have several other related uses, too.
+Learning management software can help companies improve on-boarding, recruit talent, improve employee skill sets, and analyze performance across departments.
+Here is a checklist of the most popular and critical features that learning management software programs offer to businesses:

 Core Learning Tools

 Fundamentally, a learning management system helps facilitate e-learning content and structuring online courses.
 It helps fine-tune different types of online training, such as online safety training and training oriented toward the company’s specific needs and/or corporate culture.

 Some common features of these tools include embedding PowerPoint presentations or videos into online training courses.
 Some LMS vendors also offer e-learning tracking, where companies can see, at a glance, how particular learners performed in these training modules.
 Some vendors offer post-lesson assessments for this purpose, as a part of elearning reporting.

 Some learning management software platforms go beyond just assessing training, and offer ongoing performance management information for business intelligence.
 Performance-focused learning resources can be built into a particular LMS platform.
 With sophisticated LMS tools, businesses can analyze the proficiency of employees in a particular skill area, assess their leadership capabilities, or focus on different types of core business processes and how well people perform them.

 Most organizations today will require some type of content standardization so that course content can be delivered across different systems and devices.
 SCORM has been a long standing standard in the LMS industry but now APIs have become a powerful alternative for creating content standards and connections across the growing collection of systems and devices.